 - 1. Labor and Delivery Areas and Traffic Control - Access to the Labor and Delivery Suite is limited to personnel responsible for patient care or providing service to the delivery suite and to patient visitors as designated below. - b.
-The restricted access area of the Labor and Delivery OR Suite is designated by strips of black and yellow tape.
+The semi-restricted zone of the Labor and Delivery OR Suite begins at the double doors.
 All persons entering this area must wear appropriate surgical attire. - c.
 Scheduled tours are provided for couples and siblings when patient activity allows.
 They are not allowed to enter the OR delivery rooms.
 Children cannot enter the restricted areas. - 2.
 Personnel in Labor and Delivery - a.
 Hand Hygiene and Personal Protective Equipment in Labor and Delivery - i.
 Refer to the Infection Prevention policy: Hand Hygiene and Use of Antiseptics for Skin Preparation. - ii.
 Persons involved in the delivery (other than obstetricians and assistants who perform a timed surgical hand antisepsis) will thoroughly perform hand hygiene with an approved antimicrobial